zlehmann/receiving-api-posts-v-000/README.md

 ## Objectives

-  1. Understand how `params` comes in from POST requests.
+  1. Serialize form values into `params` for AJAX POST requests.
   2. Use those `params` to create resources.
   3. Return and consume the created resource as JSON.